Where can I buy strings and accessories for my harp?

 How does your Bounty Program work?

-Lyon & Healy will apply the original purchase price of any Lyon & Healy or Salvi lever harp that is less than five years old, in fair condition and traded in by the original owner, towards the purchase of any new Lyon & Healy or Salvi pedal harp of greater value.
+Lyon & Healy or Salvi will apply the original purchase price of any Lyon & Healy or Salvi lever, Chicago Petite 40 or Daphne 40 pedal harp that is less than five years old, in fair condition and traded in by the original owner, toward the purchase of any new Lyon & Healy or Salvi pedal harp of greater value.
 Under the Bounty Program, one trade-in per customer is allowed.
-The Silhouette electric and Egan electroacoustic lever harps are not included.
-Other conditions apply.
-Contact our sales team at firstname.lastname@example.org or your local harp dealer for additional details.
+Electric and electroacoustic harps are not included.
+Contact our sales team at email@example.com or your local harp dealer for additional details.
 Please have your harp’s serial number and model information readily available.

-How does the Rent To Own Program work?
+How does the Try, Then Buy Program work?

 What is transit insurance?